webdevelopers-eu/z-template/README.md

 With Z Template, you can even trigger custom callbacks based on the values of variables.

-The list of callbacks is passed as a third argument to `zTemplate` function.
+The list of callbacks is passed as a third argument to `zTemplate` function as an object with function names as keys and functions as values.
+Such list of callbacks is used only for the current call to `zTemplate` function.
+The callbacks are not stored anywhere and are not available for other calls to `zTemplate`.
+To add callbacks to the global list, use the `zTemplate.callbacks.set(NAME, FUNCTION)` function.

 The callback function is called with the following arguments:
 - `element`: The element that triggered the callback.